 If you aren’t able to find anyone, contact us and we’ll put you in touch with other competitors looking for crew members.
 Drivers are often looking for co-drivers to fill in for one-off events or a series.

-The Clubman Rally Series (which includes the Hyundai/Kia Rally Series) or the Rallysprint Series are the best choice of rallies for new crews.
+The Clubman Rally Series is the best choice of rallies for new crews.
 At these events, the start, finish and service are in the one location, so you really don’t need a service crew.
 If you need a hand or advice, there are always others around who are willing to help out.

 Motorsport Australia issues a range of different licences to cover every aspect of participation in Motor Sport, ranging from single day licences for people that wish to try out something new, up to full National and International Racing licences.